-At the Columbus Zoo, the brown bears are from the Alaskan coastline, meaning they are simply brown bears.
+At the Columbus Zoo, the brown bears come from the Alaskan coastline, which means they are simply referred to as brown bears.

 Scientific Name: Ursus arctos